tsawler/go-metal/docs/guides/checkpoints.md

 4. **Export to ONNX** for deployment
 5. **Clean up old checkpoints** to manage storage

+### Inference and Deployment

+For using saved models in production, see the [Inference Engine Guide](inference-engine.md) which covers:
+- Loading checkpoints for inference
+- Configuring the high-performance inference engine
+- Running predictions on new data
+- Optimizing inference performance

 *Proper checkpointing ensures your training progress is never lost and enables flexible model management workflows.*